Midd-West High School

 Midd-West High School is a small, rural high school located at 540 E Main Street, Middleburg, Snyder County, Pennsylvania.
 It is the sole high school operated by Midd-West School District.
 In 2013, Midd-West High School's enrollment was 795 students in grades 8th through 12th.

 Students may choose to attend the SUN Area Technical Institute in New Berlin, Pennsylvania for training in the building trades, allied health services, automotive repairs, culinary arts as well as computer technology.
 Fees for attendance are paid by Midd-West School District.
 The Central Susquehanna Intermediate Unit IU16 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.

-The building was dedicated and opened on September 19-20, 1925, by then Pennsylvania Govenor Gifford Pinchot.
-On September 19, 2025, the High school celebrated its 100 anniversary with an event never before undertaken by the district: a pep rally and gathering of all district school.
-State senator Lynda Schlegel Culver, State representative David Rowe, and state treasurer Stacy Garrity all came out to help the school celebrate.
+The building was dedicated and opened on September 19–20, 1925, by then Pennsylvania Governor Gifford Pinchot.
+On September 19, 2025, the High school celebrated its 100 anniversary.